 Collins McNicholas Midlands Office

 Nicola Egan is from Dunmore, Co.
 Galway.
-She recently completed a Bachelor of Business in Event Management with Public Relations followed by a Bachelor of Business Honours majoring in HRM from GMIT.
+Nicola completed a Bachelor of Business in Event Management with Public Relations followed by a Bachelor of Business Honours majoring in HRM from GMIT.
 She joined Collins McNicholas in June 2013.